balena-io-examples/coral-streaming-object-detector/README.md

-# WebRTC Streaming Object Detector with Coral.ai and BalenaCloud
+# Streaming Object Detector with Coral.ai and BalenaCloud

-This guide will help you deploy a webRTC streaming camera feed with realtime people detection using the [Coral.ai TPU][coral] enabled devices.
+This guide will help you deploy a streaming camera feed with realtime people detection using the [Coral.ai TPU][coral] enabled devices.
 It will work on the official [Coral.ai dev board][coral-dev].

 ![Demo Streaming Person Detector](images/demo.png)